CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 (v) Selected and administered to assess specific areas of educational need and ability and not merely a single general IQ.

-(h) The GMDT shall prepare a written report which brings together the information and findings from the evaluation or reevaluation concerning the student’s educational needs and strengths.
-The report shall make recommendations as to whether the student is gifted and in need of specially designed instruction, shall indicate the bases for those recommendations, and shall indicate the names and positions of the members of the GMDT.
+(h) The GMDT shall prepare a written report that brings together the information and findings from the evaluation or reevaluation concerning the student’s educational needs and strengths.
+The report must make recommendations as to whether the student is gifted and in need of specially designed instruction, indicate the basis for those recommendations, include recommendations for the student’s programming and indicate the names and positions of the members of the GMDT.

 § 16.23.
 Gifted multidisciplinary reevaluation.

-(a) Gifted students shall be reevaluated before a change in educational placement is recommended for the student and when the conditions under § 16.22(b)(1) or (3) (relating to gifted multidisciplinary evaluation) are met.
+(a) Gifted students shall be reevaluated before a change in educational placement is recommended for the student.
 In addition, gifted students may be reevaluated at any time under recommendation by the GIEP team.

-(b) Reevaluations shall be developed in accordance with all the requirements concerning evaluation in this chapter.
+(b) Reevaluations shall be developed in accordance with the requirements concerning evaluation in this chapter.

-(c) Reevaluations shall include a review of the student’s GIEP, a determination of which instructional activities have been successful, and recommendations for the revision of the GIEP.
+(c) Reevaluations must include a review of the student’s GIEP, a determination of which instructional activities have been successful, and recommendations for the revision of the GIEP.

 GIEP